newrelic-experimental/java-verification-process/README.md

 ## Getting Started

-> Once the project is cloned and running, refer to **logger.txt** for an active program log.
+> Once the project is cloned and running, refer to `logger.txt` for an active program log.
 Once the program has finished, refer to **report.txt** for a report of instrumentations that failed verify.
 >
-> Note that report.txt lists the repo name without any other information if a project has build errors or ran the Gradle tasks checkForDependencies or verifyInstrumentation with errors.
+> Note that `report.txt` lists the repo name without any other information if a project has build errors or ran the Gradle tasks checkForDependencies or verifyInstrumentation with errors.

 ## Usage

 > This program executes the Gradle task verifyInstrumentation on all repos in Experimental under "newrelic-java".
 >
 > Some repos under this query do not have the Gradle task verifyInstrumentation.
-Modify **config.properties** to specify which repos should be skipped by the program.
+Modify `config.properties` to specify which repos should be skipped by the program.
 Use the format shown in the file.
+>
+> Insert AWS Credentials into `aws-config.properties` to enable AWS SNS messaging

 ## Building